danielzhang183/dz-leetcode/packages/docs/src/pages/structures/hash-table/index.md

 ---
 title: Hash Table
-display: Hash Table
+titleZh: 哈希表
 subtitle: List of questions that I am aware of
-description: List of questions that I am aware of
+subtitleZh: List of questions that I am aware of
 plum: true
 ---